-Here are some great tips for using Linkedin prospecting small business owners.
+Here are some great tips for using Linkedin to prospect small business owners.

-It is crucial to see who you are already connected with on Linkedin before you start your prospecting.
+It’s crucial to see who you’re already connected with on Linkedin before you start your prospecting.

-Existing contacts can potentially be your secret sauce to success.
+Existing contacts can potentially be your secret sauce for success.
 However, if most of the contacts on your list are non-work-related, you need to step up your game.

 If you meet someone at a seminar or trade show, make sure to follow up with them via a Linkedin connection request as soon as you can.
 It will ensure that they will at least take a look at your profile and find out all the things you can offer them.